zervnet/desec-stack/README.md

            -d "*.${DOMAIN}" certonly

     Note that the definition of config, logs and work dir are only necessary if you do not want to run certbot as root.
     Verifying the DNS challenge takes a while, so allow this command to take a couple of minutes.
+When the command terminates it will display a red error message, this is normal behavior and expected.
     After successfully retrieving the certificate, you can find them in `certbot/config/live/$DOMAIN/`.
     To make them available to desec-stack (in the default location), we copy certificate and keys.
     In the project root directory,